Travel Hacks for Museum Ticket Reservations in Florence (and the Best Places for a Quick Bite)

 Massimo Bottura's tortellini at Gucci Cafe

-Gucci Cafe by Bottura: Haute cuisine meets haute couture at this fashionable label’s flagship restaurant.
+Gucci Osteria by Massimo Bottura: Haute cuisine meets haute couture at this fashionable label’s flagship restaurant.
 The menu is a true melting pot with everything from cacio e pepe to high-end hot dogs and Peruvian tostadas.
 Piazza della Signoria.
 Lunch and dinner, every day.

 Il Cernacchino: A true taste of homestyle Florentine cooking.
 Most people rave about the panini, particularly the porchetta one, but the simple primi, soups and tripe are good too.
 Via della Condotta, 38R.
 9:30am-7:30pm, Monday to Saturday.